nene/nene.github.io/_posts/2023-07-21-null-vs-undefined.md

 tags: []
 ---

-Internet contains lots of tutorials describing the differences between `null` and `undefined`.
+The internet contains lots of tutorials describing the differences between `null` and `undefined`.
 But most of them fail to see that this isn't a feature, but a bug in the language.

 <p style="background: #efefef; padding: 0.5em 1em">